ayakael/build/apk/v3.15/main/dotnet-3.1/README.md

 # Patch notes

+## applications-insights_fix-net40-location.patch
+   Because paths on Linux are case sensitive.
+Applications insights looks for <dotnet/applications-insights>/src/Core/Managed/net40 in net40 while the repo has a Net40.
+Patch moves whatever is in Net40 to net40.
+## build_coreclr-tools-path.patch
+   Various steps in the build process looks for ilasm in ildasm in
+   $builddir/src/dotnet-3.1/Tools/source-built/coreclr-tools/x64 while they are built to $builddir/src/dotnet-3.1/Tools/source-built/coreclr-tools.
+   This patches <dotnet/source-build> to look for ilasm and ildasm in correct path.
+## build_darc-fix-alpine.patch
+   Darc has a segmentation fault on Alpine due to not chosing the correct binary architecture.
+This patch deletes all the wrong ones so that it is forced to chose the correct one.
+See issue dotnet/source-build #1868
 ## coreclr_fix-build-on-Alpine-edge-45352.patch
    Fixes a build error for Alpine Linux.
 It has since been fixed in dotnet-5.0, see issue dotnet/runtime 45352.